wiredtiger/testy/README.md

   ```
   fab -H user@host workload --describe=[workload]

-  # This will describe the current workload.
+  # This describes the current workload.
   fab -H user@host workload --describe
   ```

 ### `fab list`
 The list function has four options: distros, instances, snapshot and workloads.
 Up to three options can be given at a time in any order.
 If one option fails, an error message is printed and the other options continue to execute.
+Note that the operations interacting with AWS directly and not the remote machine do not require a '-H <user@host>' argument.

 - The `list --distros` command lists the available distros where a testy server can be installed through the `fab launch` command.